Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Oklahoma offers a state parks Parking Pass that gives the passholder fee-free entry to all Oklahoma state parks.
 The pass is $75 for the year, and those with a tribal license plate will pay 20% less.
 Residents of Oklahoma who are also honorably discharged veterans or seniors will receive a pass for free.
 Meanwhile, those who are 100% disabled can get one for 50% less.

-All that said, this parking pass does not affect camping fees, which can vary from park to park and season to season.
+This parking pass does not affect camping fees, which can vary from park to park and season to season.

 Oregon